microsoft/SmartHotel360-Backend/docs/01-setup.md

         http:
     ```

+## Deploy the Public Web App

+Now that the back-end APIs are in place the public web app can be pushed into the cluster, too.
+The spa app makes calls to the APIs running in the cluster and answers HTTP requests at the ingress URL you used earlier.

+1. The end-to-end setup script makes use of some of the `export` environment variables you set earlier, so make sure they're still set by using the `echo` command to make sure they're still set.
+If you don't see values when you `echo` these environment variables, re-run `setup/00-set-vars.sh`.

-1. CD into the `src/SmartHotel360-public-web` directory and execute the command below.
+1. CD into the `setup` directory if you're not already there, and execute the command below.

     ```bash
     bash ./setup-web.sh